-In May 2015, Sayoc also said he that he was the victim of a robbery.
-According to a Broward County Sheriff’s report obtained by NBC News.
+In May 2015, Sayoc also said that he was the victim of a robbery, according to a Broward County Sheriff’s report obtained by NBC News.
 The report says that 11 items of clothing worth roughly $7,000 were taken from Sayoc.

 Listed under the “make” section of the report, describing the nature of the clothing, was the president’s name — “Donald Trump.”

 The suspect also appeared to have money troubles.
 Records revealed he had a property foreclosed on in 2009 and filed for bankruptcy in 2012.
 At the time, he was living with his mother and employed as a grocery store manager, records show.

 But of late, Sayoc had been living in his van and showering at the gym where he works out, a Florida-based cousin told NBC News.

 Sayoc played soccer for one semester at the University of North Carolina at Charlotte in 1983.
 "He was a good kid and a hard worker," former teammate Philip Drosdick said.